dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/built-in/anchor-tag-helper.md

 ## asp-route-{value}

-The [asp-route-](/dotnet/api/microsoft.aspnetcore.mvc.taghelpers.anchortaghelper.routevalues) attribute is a wildcard route prefix.
-Any value after the trailing dash is interpreted as a potential route parameter.
+The [asp-route-{value}](/dotnet/api/microsoft.aspnetcore.mvc.taghelpers.anchortaghelper.routevalues) attribute enables a wildcard route prefix.
+Any value occupying the `{value}` placeholder is interpreted as a potential route parameter.
 If a default route isn't found, this route prefix is appended to the generated `href` attribute as a request parameter and value.
 Otherwise, it's substituted in the route template.

 Consider the following controller action: